corda/corda/docs/source/tutorial-attachments.rst

 ``>>> run openAttachment id: AB7FED7663A3F195A59A0F01091932B15C22405CB727A1518418BF53C6E6663A``

 which will then ask you to provide a path to save the file to.
-To do the same thing programmatically, you would can pass a simple ``InputStream`` or ``SecureHash`` to the ``uploadAttachment``/``openAttachment`` RPCs from a JVM client.
+To do the same thing programmatically, you can pass a simple ``InputStream`` or ``SecureHash`` to the ``uploadAttachment``/``openAttachment`` RPCs from a JVM client.